Church weddings only account for one-third of all marriage ceremonies in Sweden.

 And when Swedish artist Lars Vilks’ drawings of Mohammed on ‘roundabout dogs’ (rondellhund) were published by a newspaper in 2007, it caused quite a stir – both nationally and internationally – as the drawings were perceived by some to be blasphemous.
 This sparked debate on freedom of speech, freedom of religion and the independence of art – and Vilks himself even received death threats.

-According to ‘Mångfaldsbarometern 2014‘ (only in Swedish), an annual ‘Diversity Barometer’ published by the University of Gävle, Swedes themselves are most sceptical towards particular aspects of religious diversity, such as religious schools.
-The same study shows a clear majority of Swedes, 74 per cent, have a positive attitude towards ethnic and cultural diversity, while 7 per cent have an extremely negative attitude.
+According to ‘Mångfaldsbarometern 2016‘ (only in Swedish), an annual ‘Diversity Barometer’ published by the University of Gävle, Swedes themselves are most sceptical towards particular aspects of religious diversity, such as religious schools.
+The study shows that a narrow majority of Swedes, 54 per cent, feel that religious schools make integration more difficult.
+It also shows that 64 per cent of Swedes have a positive attitude towards diversity, while 4 per cent have an extremely negative attitude.

 #8 Church finances and faith support